-Digital chain in ecommerce 2019
+Digital chain in ecommerce

-Marketing and customer experience includes dedicated B2B /B2C marketing, lead to revenue or marketing automation activities, including people, processes and technologies to execute the activities of the development of targeted content, analytics, promotion, pricing, customer acquisition and retention, and customer experience at all touchpoints throughout the customer buying journey
+Marketing and customer experience includes dedicated B2B /B2C marketing, lead to revenue or marketing automation activities, including people, processes, and technologies to execute the activities of the development of targeted content, analytics, promotion, pricing, customer acquisition and retention, and customer experience at all touchpoints throughout the customer buying journey

 (Source: Forester Research)